MicrosoftDocs/memdocs/memdocs/intune/configuration/group-policy-analytics.md

 - Windows 10 and newer

+In terms of [role-based access control](https://docs.microsoft.com/en-us/mem/intune/fundamentals/role-based-access-control), an admin needs the **Security Baselines** permission assigned to their Role in order to use the Group Policy analytics (preview) functionality.

 This article shows you how export your GPOs, import the GPOs into Endpoint Manager, and review the analysis and results.

 ## Export GPOs as an XML file